 - Choose a software development process model — there is a wide range of software process models in IT, including waterfall, Incremental, Agile, RAD, and many others.

 Each of them defines the working style of a project team and the activities undertaken during the development process.
 As we have realized, the criteria for vendor selection in software engineering strongly depend on the project’s scope, requirements flexibility, type of system to be developed.
 So, what are these criteria?

 Top 8 Vendor Evaluation Criteria

 As a business has evaluated its project, it’s time to find an outsourcing vendor.
 Based on our experience talking with customers about why they chose (or didn’t choose) UpsilonIT, we want to highlight key criteria and share a few recommendations that will help you range the vendors properly and opt for the best one.

 1. Expertise and Qualifications

-There’s nothing more important than the expertise and qualifications of your software outsourcing partner.
-By specifying a tech stack and skill set requirements you can significantly cut the number of potential vendors at the very first step.
+There’s nothing more important when selecting your software outsourcing partner than evaluating its expertise and qualifications.
+By specifying a tech stack and skill set requirements, you can significantly cut the number of potential vendors at the very first step.